 Short Stay Parking

-Heathrow’s short stay parking is located next to each of the airport terminals, making it the perfect place to park when picking someone up if you’re going into arrivals and not just driving by to pick them up.
+Airport parking at Heathrow’s short stay car parks are located next to each of the airport terminals, making it the perfect place to park when picking someone up if you’re going into arrivals and not just driving by to pick them up.

 Long Stay Parking

-Each Heathrow terminal has it’s own long stay parking which can be easily booked online before you travel.
+Each London Heathrow airport terminal has its own long stay parking which can be easily booked online before you travel.
 With this option you drive into a large open air car park, park your car and then wait for a bus to come along to transport you to the relevant terminal.

 The buses arrive every ten minutes and take anything from three minutes up to 18 minutes to get to the terminal – depending on how busy it is when you’re travelling.
 When you arrive home you just wait at the appropriate bus stop and a bus will come along, usually after just a short wait.